BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ---

-One Sunday afternoon the Alice and Bob sit down to set it all up.
+## Onboarding

 During their research, Bob and Alice came across an interesting application that looks like it fits their needs.
 It’s a mobile application specifically designed for long-term bitcoin custody.
 Alice and Bob each download the app on their phones and get started.

+After downloading the app, the app walks the users through the purpose of the product and highlights some of the most important features.

+{% include image-gallery.html pages = page.images_wallet-creation %}

+## Wallet creation

+After going through the app onboarding flow, Bob and Alice are ready to create their savings wallet.
+The wallet creation flow consists of three main tasks:

+1. Configure the wallet
+2. Import the signing keys
+3. Review and finalize the wallet

 Try out the prototype below.
 It covers the entire wallet creation process.

 {% include prototype.html
    link = "https://www.figma.com/proto/h5GP5v5dYfpXXfEUXf6nvC/Inheritance-wallet?page-id=5542%3A2120&type=design&node-id=5964-1892&viewport=626%2C1950%2C0.08&t=uDikx4BvdPaghMCi-1&scaling=min-zoom&starting-point-node-id=5964%3A1892&show-proto-sidebar=1&mode=design"